opbenesh/opbenesh.github.io/content/posts/how-to-hugo.md

 3. Paste the official [Hugo GitHub Action YAML](https://gohugo.io/host-and-deploy/host-on-github-pages/#step-4) into the file.
 4. Navigate to **Settings > Pages** on GitHub.
 5. Change **Build and deployment > Source** to **"GitHub Actions"**.

+That's it - you can now interact with your git repo using your favourite local/web IDE.
+GitHub will automatically publish a new version whenever you `git push`.

 ---